-Patients can be diagnosed with GERD when:
+Patients can be diagnosed with GERD (Gastroespohageal Reflux Disease) when:

-GERD is also associated with:
+GERD symptoms are also associated with:

 You don’t have to live with Gastroespohageal Reflux Disease (GERD).
 If

 term, it’s time to learn more.
 There are many treatment options

 well as avoid long-term damage to your esophagus.